 However, there are so many aspects of this tent that left us pondering, "what were they thinking?" that compared to pretty much every model we have ever tested (with the notable exception of the MSR Flylite), we can't possibly recommend this tent to anyone.
 The real kick in the pants is the price tag — $500?!?!
 We will detail some of the flaws below, but unless you are intrigued by the idea of purchasing this tent, we suggest you click the back button on your browser now and save your time for researching higher quality tents.

 Purchase this tent, and you will receive the tent body, two custom length poles, six lightweight and reasonably sturdy stakes, a shammy for mopping up condensation before you move in the morning, and a stuff sack with setup instructions printed on the outside.
 There is no need to acquire anything else to use this tent.

 For a two-person tent, this one sure is small.
-Not only is it really short, meaning tall people will have no room to spare or not enough room period, but it tapers oddly at both ends.
+Not only is it quite short, meaning tall people will have no room to spare or not enough room period, but it tapers oddly at both ends.
 When sleeping in it with two people, there was not enough room for our sleeping mats, which ended up layered one on top of the other, and even at the shoulders, we were bulging out of this closed up tent.